-Subject only to applicable state and federal confidentiality or privacy laws, providers shall permit MHS Health or its designated representative access to the provider's records, at the provider's place of business in this state during normal business hours, or remote access of such records (via fax, electronically submitted, or electronic medical record (EMR)), in order to audit, inspect, review, perform chart reviews, or duplicate such records.
+Subject only to applicable state and federal confidentiality or privacy laws, Providers shall permit MHS Health or its designated representative access to the Provider's records, at the Provider's place of business in this state during normal business hours, or remote access of such records, in order to audit, inspect, review, perform chart reviews or duplicate such records.
 If performed on site, access to records for the purpose of an audit shall be scheduled at mutually-agreed-upon times, upon at least thirty (30) business days prior written notice by MHS Health or its designated representative, but not more than sixty (60) days following such written notice.
-In the event of a regulator audit/request and remote access of records is provided, providers must produce medical records to MHS Health within thirty (30) calendar days of request.